five59/flytrap/AI_DISCLOSURE.md

 ### AI Agents

-- **GitHub Copilot**
+- **GitHub Spec-Kit**
-  - AI-powered code completion and intelligent code suggestions
+  - Framework for using LLMs in Spec-Driven Development (SDD)
-  - Assisted with code generation, refactoring, and problem-solving
+  - Assisted with specification-driven development processes
-  - Helped with GitHub-specific workflows and repository management
+  - Helped create and maintain development specifications and requirements

 - **Anthropic's Claude Code** (claude.ai/code)
   - Used for initial project setup, architecture design, and ongoing code development